 If you’re curious about the hows and whys of human behavior—how personality develops, how we interact with one another, why our thoughts affect our behaviors, why aggression exists—then a bachelor’s degree in Psychology might be the path for you.

 Psychology is the scientific study of human behavior, making it a solid foundation for almost any career.
-A Psychology degree is particularly valued in the mental health and social services fields, as well as in education, social work, medicine, business, law, and applied and basic research.
+A Psychology degree is particularly valued in the mental health and social services fields, but also in education, medicine, business, law, and research.

 Why Penn State Behrend?

-You’ll get the personal attention of a small college combined with access to the resources of a global research university.
-You’ll apply what you’ve learned in the classroom to opportunities connected to the on-campus Susan Hirt Hagen Center for Community Outreach, Research and Evaluation (CORE), Prevention of Aggression Resource Center (PARC), and Early Learning Center.
-In your junior and senior years, you’ll design and conduct your own research using Psychology’s dedicated laboratories in Turnbull Hall, and you’ll have opportunities to publish and present that research at regional and national professional meetings.
-The skills you’ll develop—using science-based approaches to problem-solving, working effectively within a team, and strong project management and public presentation capabilities—are those valued by employers in every career field.
+No matter which degree you choose, you’ll get lots of hands-on experience.
+You’ll apply what you’ve learned in the classroom to on-campus opportunities like the Susan Hirt Hagen Center for Community Outreach, Research, and Evaluation; the Prevention of Aggression Resource Center; and the Early Learning Center.
+In your junior and senior years, you’ll design and conduct your own research using Psychology’s dedicated laboratories in Turnbull Hall.

 Ready to learn more about Behrend’s B.S. or B.A. in Psychology?
 Contact our Admissions team or the School of Humanities and Social Sciences.